D-K-E/raytracing-gl/README.md

 Try lowering the size of the workgroups in the shader, if that does not help, try lowering the `psample` and `depth` that is passed on to `ray_color` function.

+Unless you have a very very good machine or a particular reason DO NOT LAUNCH `./weekend.out`.
+It is there as a proof of concept.
+Ray tracing 485 object naively, that is with no acceleration structure whatsoever, would surely choke your gpu.
+If you really want to see something similar in cover picture.
+I suggest you to lover the amount of spheres in the `random_scene` loop, and change the `SCENE_OBJ_NB` accordingly.

 ## Screenshots